Mozu/mozu-theme-helpers/README.md

   The <path> parameter defaults to the current directory.

-  check <path>                            Check if references are up to date.
+  check <path>                            Check for new versions of the base theme..

-    --no-cache                            Skip the local cache.
-This results in a call out to the remote repository every time, instead of relying on cache.

   compile <path>                          Compile theme scripts, respecting
                                           inheritance.